DIYlover/set_srt_colour/README.md

     sh% python set_srt_colour.py input_subtitle_file.srt [***Optional_output_subtitle_file.srt]

 REMARKS:
-    You can redefine your desired colour as well as the default suffix of the outfile in the script as following
+    You can redefine your desired colour as well as the default suffix of the output file in the script as following

     font_color_code = "#333333" #Here you can define your desired colour code file_suffix = "greyfont" #Here you can define your desired default suffix of output filename